 In the interests of student well-being, all students in the Middle School will be required to lock away all electronic devices with screens overnight.
-It is advised that students hand their phones to their Hm/DHm/Duty Tutor/Matron during private study to prevent unnecessary distractions.
+Middle School students must also hand in their mobile phones during Academic time, and at other times during the day, depending on which year group they are in.
+More information may be found in the Student Manual.

-The School Network, Firefly and the Internet
+The School Network, Teams, Firefly and the Internet

-The School network, Firefly and the Internet are important resources that should not be taken for granted.
+The School network, Teams, Firefly and the Internet are important resources that should not be taken for granted.
 All students agree to abide by the School's Acceptable Use Policy every time they log on to the Network.
 The Internet is a vital tool for independent research and for help with prep and should be used positively.
 Plagiarism or work that is simply copied and pasted is obvious to teachers and such actions will be dealt with severely.